The Importance of Monitoring your Application Performance

 How can you Optimize your Application Performance?

-Automated testing helps identify any software bugs or vulnerabilities before they become a problem in production environments, while stress testing simulates user load on the application to measure its response time under peak loads.
+Automated testing helps identify software bugs or vulnerabilities before they become problematic in production environments.
+In contrast, stress testing simulates real user monitoring and load on the application further to measure the application’s performance, and its response time under peak loads.

 Code profiling shows where exactly memory and execution time is being spent when running certain functions, making it possible to optimize code for faster performance.